navis-org/navis/docs/source/rmaid_doc.rst

 .. _rmaid_link:

-R and PyMaid
+R and Navis
 ************

 Python over R?
 R over Python?
 Why not R *and* Python!?
 Turns out, they play together very nicely - see this brilliant
 `blog post <https://blog.jupyter.org/i-python-you-r-we-julia-baf064ca1fb6>`_.

-This section will teach you the basics of how to use R and pymaid.
+This section will teach you the basics of how to use R and navis.
 But first, we have to make sure you are all set:

 Setting up
 ==========

 Using R from within Python requires `rpy2 <https://rpy2.readthedocs.io>`_.
 `rpy2 <https://rpy2.readthedocs.io>`_ is **not** automatically installed
-alongside pymaid.
+alongside navis.
 That's because it fails to install if R is not already installed on your system.
 Here is what you need to do:

 .. raw:: html